Can Blood in a Dog's Stool Be Caused by Stress?

-Stress-related Bloody Stools in Dogs
+Stress-Related Bloody Stools in Dogs

-Your dog may get diarrhea when boarding, when he moves to a different place or just moments before entering the show ring.
+Your dog may get diarrhea when boarding, when he moves to a different place, or just moments before entering the show ring.
 In this case, the cause of the diarrhea is quite obvious, it's episodic and clearly linked to the unusual event.
-The proving factor is that the bloody diarrhea happens exclusively during the stressful event and not typically in the absence of it.
+The proving factor is that bloody diarrhea happens exclusively during the stressful event and not typically in the absence of it.

-The dog typically has a soft stool that progresses into a gelatinous mass which often contains mucous.
-Mucous is a slimy substance normally produced by the intestines to keep the colon's lining well lubricated.
+The dog typically has a soft stool that progresses into a gelatinous mass which often contains mucus.
+Mucus is a slimy substance normally produced by the intestines to keep the colon's lining well lubricated.
 However, when the mucous increases it's a sign of inflammation.

-Other accompanying symptoms include: frequent bowel movements with a sense of urgency.
+Other accompanying symptoms include frequent bowel movements with a sense of urgency.
 Your dog may whine, pant and shiver to let you know he needs to be taken outside.
 After several bowel movements, some dogs may position themselves and strain with nothing coming out.

 What Can Be Done About Stress-Related Bloody Stools in Dogs?

 Keep in mind that even though you may assume it's just stress, at times the colitis may be caused by another health problem that needs addressed.
-In some cases, an underlying health condition may flare up when the dog is stressed.
+In some cases, an underlying health condition may flare up when the dog is stressed causing bloody stools in dogs.
 For instance, when a dog is stressed conditions such as coccidiosis, pancreatitis and inflammatory bowel disease may raise their ugly head.

 How to take care of stress-induced diarrhea in dogs?
 First and foremost, try to resolve the source of stress!
 This should help go to the source of the problem.
-If this is not possible, consider that there are many calming aids for dogs such as DAP diffusers, calming CD's and tablets such as Composure by Vetriscience.
+If this is not possible, consider that there are many calming aids for dogs such as DAP diffusers, calming CDs and tablets such as Composure by Vetriscience.

 However, it's not a bad idea to give some plain, canned pumpkin (not the pie type with spices added!) during this fast.
 Give 2 tablespoons per 10lbs body weight twice daily, recommends Just Answer veterinarian Dr. Fiona.
 During this time, clear fluids given a little bit at a time will help keep the dog well hydrated.
-Besides water, you can give unlfavored pedialyte, rice water (the water left over from boiling rice) or onion-free, garlic/free chicken or beef broth diluted 50:50 with water.
+Besides water, you can give unflavored Pedialyte, rice water (the water left over from boiling rice) or onion-free, garlic/free chicken or beef broth diluted 50:50 with water.

 It's important to note that sometimes the stress-induced colitis may be severe requiring a vet's intervention, In such a case, the vet may prescribe Flagyl (metronidazole) which helps reduce inflammation.

 Warning: always keep an eye on your dog's stool!
 Also, consult with your vet if the blood in your dog's stool doesn't resolve or if the amount is increasing as your dog may develop anemia!
 Signs of anemia are weakness, pale gums and lethargy (learn to recognize the normal color of your dog's gums so you know when there is trouble!).

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.